Optimal Allocation with Peer Information: Online Appendix

 \begin{theorem} In a symmetric environment, the principal's expected utility equals $\mathbb{E}[u_{1}]$ in every DIC mechanism that always allocates the good. \end{theorem} Intuitively, symmetry is too strong for peer selection since it implies that even the information of $n-2$ agents is insufficient for distinguishing between the remaining two agents, i.e. $\mathbb{E}[u_{i} \vert \theta_{-ij}] = \mathbb{E}[u_{j}\vert\theta_{-ij}]$ for all distinct $i$ and $j$ and types $\theta_{-ij}$ of the others.
 (This intuition is incomplete, though, since $j$'s information could also be used to determine whether $i$ wins but not whether $j$ wins.)

-The proof is based on the following stronger claim: if $q$ is DIC, always allocates, and for all $i$ the allocation $q_{i}(\theta_{-i})$ is invariant with respect to permutations of $\theta_{-i}$, then $q$ is constant.
-This claim implies \Cref{prop:symmetry_nothing_goes} since, as we show, it is without loss to focus on such permutation-invariant mechanisms if the environment is symmetric.
+The proof of \Cref{prop:symmetry_nothing_goes} establishes the following stronger result. \begin{theorem} If $q$ is DIC and always allocates, and if for all $i$ the allocation $q_{i}(\theta_{-i})$ is invariant with respect to permutations of $\theta_{-i}$, then $q$ is constant. \end{theorem} This result implies \Cref{prop:symmetry_nothing_goes} since, as we show, it is without loss to focus on such permutation-invariant mechanisms if the environment is symmetric.

 \begin{proof}[Proof of \Cref{prop:symmetry_nothing_goes}] For a moment, let us denote each agent's allocation as a function of the entire type profile.
 Say a DIC mechanism $q$ is \emph{symmetric} if all $\xi\in\Xi$ satisfy